Rutgers Robert Wood Johnson Medical School

 Complimentary parking will be available in the Paterson Street parking deck located directly across from the Clinical Academic Building.
 Participants will receive additional information in their confirmation materials.

 A wide range of diseases and conditions that affect children and adolescents cause significant mortality and morbidity.
 These diseases present challenges to clinicians who diagnose and manage patients with these disorders on a daily basis.
-Providers must be able to identify, diagnose, treat, and refer when necessary, a wide range of pediatric conditions.
+Providers must be able to identify, diagnose, treat, and refer when necessary, a wide range of important pediatric conditions.
 In addition to the significant morbidity and mortality that can occur without proper diagnosis and treatment, health care costs can be increased due to unnecessary testing and improper referral.

 This activity will highlight the latest diagnostic techniques and management strategies that impact the care of patients with common and complex pediatric disorders.
 The latest clinical research findings and their application to clinical practice will also be presented.

 Armed with the information from this activity, clinicians will be able to make timely diagnostic, treatment and referral decisions in the context of patient choice and the resources within their communities.
 In addition, providers will be able to prepare patients and their caretakers for what to expect from recommended testing, consultations and treatment plans.

 This activity is designed for primary health care providers involved in the diagnosis, evaluation, management, and treatment of patients with pediatric disorders; this includes, but is not limited to, pediatricians, family practice physicians, physician assistants, nurse practitioners, and registered nurses.

 Upon completion of this activity, learners should be better able to: